bokwoon95/ivled/README.md

 # ivled
 [![asciicast](https://asciinema.org/a/EwQph5N9EHTifKmH4CpdSQYdj.png)](https://asciinema.org/a/EwQph5N9EHTifKmH4CpdSQYdj)
 IVLE downloader lite.
 Simple command line wrapper over IVLE LAPI.
-There is no package setup (looking at you python), everything is in one binary file.
-There is no diving into source code to set some environment variables, ivled reads from its own config.json which it will set up together with you.
-It's fast and it's lightweight, and it might sometimes give you segmentation faults✌️.
+There is no package installation needed, everything is in one binary file.
+There is no diving into source code to set some hardcoded API keys/Auth tokens, ivled sets up its own config file together with you.
+It's fast and it's lightweight✌️.

 Tested on macOS Mojave, <s>Windows support coming</s> Windows support delayed because of some weird issues and I really don't feel like developing on Windows right now.

-By default, [mp4 mp3 mov avi] files are excluded, but you can also add and remove filetypes from your config file.
-Just run `ivled config` to begin.
-You can also add folders and files you want to ignore to your config file.
-Right now there's no explicit documentation on how to do that, but if you know JSON you can figure it out.
-If you don't know JSON just hang tight.
+You can exclude folders by name, and files by filetype or name.
+Just run `ivled config` to open your config file.
+The config file is hopefully self explanatory enough, otherwise just [drop me an issue](https://github.com/bokwoon95/ivled/issues).
+By default, [mp4 mp3 mov avi] files are excluded.

 # How to use
 `ivled`        : Downloads your latest IVLE files into a directory based on your config file.